KATT/graphql-workshop/README.md

 When we define our `GraphQLServer` we can define a `context` object.
 The context we create is unique for each request to our API, hence we can create a cached dataloader here that will exist only for this request.

 The third argument in our resolvers are always said context object, and we can use this to call our loader (`ctx.userById.load(post.user.id)`).

+# What's next?

+Once you've done the above you should be equipped with knowledge to define your GraphQL-schema and write your own resolvers.

+## Ideas for challenges

+* Make it into an actual blog!
+Try to add the queries so that [`web/`](web) works (server-rendered React app using Next.js)
+* Add limit and offset/skip or cursor-based navigation.
+* `Comment` <-> `Post` relationship + resolvers
+* Ability to add posts / comments (Mutations)
+* Try deploying your services using [now.sh](http://now.sh/)